 What is it that we see?
 Here is Archbishop Pietro Sambi, Papal Nuncio to the United States, lighting a Hindu devotional lamp (upon a traditional Indian rangoli) before two idols of Hindu deities.
 A rangoli is a painting claimed by Hindus as fashioned by the pagan Brahma deity.
 I have to wonder, “Was he led to view this ceremonial as a secular symbolism for peace?”
 Such must be the case.

 Either things are not as they seem or he was momentarily deceived by the hosts, who were themselves ignorant of Catholic teaching and practice.
 The nuncio is a good and holy shepherd.
 I have no doubt about this.
-Nevertheless, I am still left shaking my head as to how one could do something that would ordinarily be judged as an active participation in false worship, an unspeakable Brahmanism?
+Nevertheless, I can understand perplexed souls left shaking their heads as to how one could do something that would ordinarily be judged as an active participation in false worship.
+Is it not an unspeakable Brahmanism?

 I am reminded of the diwali lamp that the Hindus use at festival.
 What we have here is similar, an Indian oil lamp.
 I am at a loss for words to explain it.
 I am well aware of the InterFaith Conference of Metropolitan Washington.
 I regularly receive their newsletter and mailings.
 Dialogue to preserve the peace and to work together on projects important to the community I can understand.
 But we cannot join in pagan prayer with idol worshippers and polytheists.

 The photograph here was taken at the Pope John Paul II Cultural Center, a defunct museum now desperately searching for bookings and income to pay the forty million dollar debt of its construction.

 This was the IFC’s 2nd Annual Bridge Builders Awards, honoring Sikhs, Muslims and Hindus who have performed outstanding “inter-religious” work.
 Archbishop Sambi helped to present the awards and engaged in a “private” discussion with the guests.